1f604/diffpatchlib/README.md

 Run `test.py` to check that the library works.
 You will need to do so on a Linux machine where the `diff` utility is available.
 It will tell you whether Python's built-in difflib diff implementation is slower than the Linux command line `diff` utility.

-Here are the results of running `test.py` on my Linux machine:
+Here is the output from running `test.py` on my Linux machine:

 ```
 reading files into memory took: 0.02922677993774414 seconds